DjangoGirls/tutorial/authentication_authorization/README.md

     [...]
 ```

 Thats it!
-Now try again to access `http://localhost:8000/post/new/`, notice the difference?
+Now try to access `http://localhost:8000/post/new/`, notice the difference?

 > If you just got the empty form, you are probably still logged in from the chapter on the admin-interface.
 Go to `http://localhost:8000/admin/logout/` to log out, then goto `http://localhost:8000/post/new` again.

-You should get one of the beloved errors again.
+You should get one of the beloved errors.
 This one is quite interesting actually: The decorator we added before will redirect you to the login page.
 But that isn't available yet, so it raises a "Page not found (404)".

 Don't forget to add the decorator from above to `post_edit` and `post_publish` too.